Jitin-k-sengar/AtmosphereX/README.md

     - colorama
     - python-dotenv

+# Setup Instructions
+1. Clone the repository:

+    git clone <repository-url>
+    cd <repository-directory>

+2. Install the required libraries:

+    pip install requests colorama python-dotenv

+3. Create a .env file in the root directory of the project and add your OpenWeatherMap API key:

+    API_KEY=your_api_key_here

+4. Run the application:
+    python main.py

 # Usage
 Upon running the application, you will see a logo and a menu with the following options: